Skip to content

 }

-Some endpoints (status updates, reactions) return 204 No Content with no body on success.
+Some write endpoints, such as updates, deletes, upload completion, tag updates, and reactions, return 204 No Content with no body on success.

 Error responses